 DELL UltraSharp series screens are known for their professional properties and Dell UltraSharp U3818DW is one of their finest addition to this series.
-First of all, the screen looks really professional due to its grayish theme and firm stand.
+First of all, the screen looks really professional due to its greyish theme and firm stand.
 The monitor provides very thin bezels, which makes it quite enjoying for casual use.
 There is a 2300R curve in the panel, just like the Acer model we listed above.
-The screen provides a 37.5-inch IPS panel with 3840 x 1600 resolution and 60Hz refresh rate.
+The screen provides a 37.5-inch IPS panel with 3840 x 1600 resolution and a 60Hz refresh rate.

 This monitor is a great alternative to the Acer XR382CQK if you are not into gaming and want to own a professional-looking screen.
-Also, it does a better job at color uniformity than the Acer one, if that matters to you.
+Also, it does a better job at colour uniformity than the Acer one, if that matters to you.

 3. ASUS Designo MX27UC

 For Budget Artists

 - High PPI leads to great visual clarity